roman-milk/roman-milk.github.io/the-bad-doctor.md

  It wasn't her technique, which was fine but nothing special.
 No, it was her attitude.
 She was determined, earnest, trying very hard to please.
 She was obedient, taking instruction well, not just following orders, but actually trying to learn how to do it better.
 She was like a sponge, soaking it all in.
 She had never had particularly good sex to know how much fun it could be.
 Now that it was sort of being forced upon her, her desire to learn, to try, to experiment was coming out.

  At my encouragement, she was willingly trying to take more of my cock in her mouth.
 She now had about six inches in, but the remaining six inches seemed nearly impossible.
 Fortunately, I had encountered this issue before.
 Normally, I don't have much patience.
 I pinch the bitch's nose, tilt her head back and force my cock down her throat and she learns to relax her throat and control her gag reflex out of necessity.
 That's what I wanted to do to Candi, but damn it, I liked her too much already.
 So, I gently pushed a little more in, inch by inch, pulling back frequently to let her catch her breath or refocus on the task.
 I gently coached her, telling her to relax, to control her gag reflex, to remember that it was mind over matter.
 It took too long, but finally, she had 10 inches in her mouth and was sucking with the same gusto she had started with.
 I decided to reward her effort by pulling out and spraying all of my cum on her face rather than choking her with my prodigious load.
-Report_Story #2